vero0/vero0.github.io/final/README.md

 This game is very popular since I was little.
 I often play it with my brother.
 It is still a very fun game that I often play when I feel bored.
-Luckily, my brother is majoring at Computer Science, and he actually helps me a lot in this project.
+Luckily, my brother is majoring in Computer Science, and he actually helps me a lot in this project.
 Navbar part :
 If you point your cursor to Navbar items such as Home, About Us, Product, Pages, Community, a line will appear below each Navbar item.
 PLAY: